OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/event-notification-api-profile.md

 - Registering via the callback-url resource, implicitly limiting event types to `urn:uk:org:openbanking:events:resource-update`.
 - Registering via the event-subscription resource with the Version set to 3.1.1, implicitly limiting events to `urn:uk:org:openbanking:events:resource-update`.
 - Registering via the event-subscription resource.
 The Version element should be set to 3.1.2 and the EventTypes array limited to the value UK.OBIE.Resource-Update, explicitly limiting events to `urn:uk:org:openbanking:events:resource-update`.

+### Release Management

+#### Event-Subscription Resource

+TPPs must register for event-subscriptions with the version of Event Notification API they have implemented.
+The version field of the event-subscription resource is used for this purpose.

+##### POST

+- A TPP must only create one event-subscription per environment (Prod, Sandbox, etc)
+- An ASPSP must maintain an existing event-subscription across releases
+- An ASPSP must reject an event-subscription in an environment if the TPP already has an existing registration for that environment.
+- An ASPSP must treat the Version field in an event notification registration as a minimum version
+  - E.g., an event registration created in v3 should continue to be available in v4 and return events for resources created in v3 and v4.

+##### GET

+- A TPP must not access an event-subscription on an older version, via the EventSubscriptionId for an event-subscription created in a newer version.
+  - E.g., an event-subscription created in v4, accessed via v3.
+- An ASPSP must allow an event-subscription resource to be accessed in a newer version.
+- Where new fields have been introduced an ASPSP must ensure sensible default values are used in a newer version.
+- If values have been updated across versions an ASPSP must ensure the new values are returned in newer versions and document this on their developer portal.
+This must include any approach to migration that may be required

+##### PUT

+- A TPP must not update an event-subscription on an older version via a EventSubscriptionId created in a newer version.
+  - E.g., an event-subscription is created in v4, and a PUT request on v3.
+- An ASPSP must support updating an event-subscription from a previous version via a EventSubscriptionId created in a newer version.
+  - E.g., an event-subscription is created in v3, and a PUT request on v4.

+##### DELETE

+- A TPP must not delete an event-subscription on an older version via a EventSubscriptionId created in a newer version.
+  - E.g. an event-subscription is created in v4, and request DELETE on v3.
+- An ASPSP must support deleting an event-subscription from a previous version via a EventSubscriptionId created in a newer version.
+  - E.g., an event-subscription is created in v3, and request DELETE on v4.

+#### Event-Subscription per TPP

+An ASPSP will maintain at most a single event-subscription resource per environment for each TPP.